 Both pebernødder and brunkager are among the few foods we still eat that dates back to the renaissance.
 Here is one of the recipes for pebernødder from 1731.
 We do not quite make them like this today, but it is actually pretty close.
 The spices changed a little and we added a raising agent – but otherwise it is the same cookie.
 Read more about the history of pebbernødder @madamsif.dk where you can find an adapted version of the cookies that will work in the modern kitchen.

 “Tag et pund Pudder-Sucker, et pund fint Hvedemeel, fem Eg, et Lod Cardemomme, et lod Caneel og Muskatteblomme tilsammen, et half Lod Aniis, lidet Peber, tre Lod Suckat, to Lod Citronskaller og mæng alt dette tilsammen og bag det.”

 Take one pound of brown sugar, one pound of wheat flour, five eggs, a weight (14,6 gram) of cinnamon, a weight of mace, half a weight of anise, a bit of pepper, three weights of sugar, two weights of grated lemon zest and mix it all together and bake it.

-More about pebernødder can be found here, along with more recipes.
+Read ,ore about pebernødder here, along with more recipes.